-Typically, 25% of the loss could have been taken as tax-free cash and 75% would have been taxed according to Mr M's likely income tax rate in retirement - presumed to be 20%.
-So making a notional deduction of 15% overall from the loss adequately reflects this.
+If a payment into the pension isn't possible or has protection or allowance implications, it should be paid directly to Mr C as a lump sum after making a notional deduction to allow for income tax that would otherwise have been paid.
+Typically, 25% of the loss could have been taken as tax-free cash and 75% would have been taxed according to his likely income tax rate in retirement - presumed to be 20%.
+So, making a notional deduction of 15% overall from the loss adequately reflects this.